seinecle/mk99/docs/generated-html/subdir/week-1-intro_temp_pdf.md

 //ST: 2.
 What this course is for
 //ST: !

-- For business students, bring them a *culture* of data and related technologies.
+- For business students, to bring you a *culture* of data and related technologies.

 //ST: !
-- For engineering students, bring them a *culture* of how tech is applied in a business context
+- For engineering students, to bring you a *culture* of how tech is applied in a business context

 //ST: !
 The goal is not to turn you into data scientists - we now have plenty of courses for that!